Policies

 And in more detail...

-A commitment to increasing the nation's housing stock
+Increasing the nation's housing stock

 Funding 100% mortgages for frontline workers